makiaveli1/Animania/README.md

 The code is organized into separate folders for HTML, CSS, and JavaScript files, making it easier to navigate.
 Each file serves a specific purpose:

 - **HTML Files**: Handle the layout and structure.
   - `index.html`: The main landing page.
   - `quiz.html`: The quiz interface.
 - **CSS Files**: Manage the styling.
   - `style.css`: General styles that apply to the entire project.
   - `quiz_style.css`: Styles specific to the quiz.
 - **JavaScript Files**: Implement the game logic.
   - `questions.js`: Stores the quiz questions.
   - `quiz.js`: Manages the quiz gameplay.
   - `script.js`: Handles general JavaScript functionalities.

 ## Deployment

-The project is hosted on GitHub Pages and can be accessed [here](#).

-## Setup Instructions

-To get the project up and running locally, follow these steps:

-1. Clone the repository to your machine.
-2. Navigate to the project folder.
-3. Open `index.html` in your browser.

-## Contributing

-Contributions are welcome!
-If you wish to contribute, please follow these steps:

-1. Fork the repository on GitHub.
-2. Clone your fork to your local machine.
-3. Create a new branch (`git checkout -b feature-branch`).
-4. Make your changes.
-5. Commit and push your changes to your fork.
-6. Open a pull request to the original repository.

-Detailed guidelines can be found in the `CONTRIBUTING.md` file.

-## Future Plans

-- **More Categories**: There are plans to expand the quiz topics to include more anime series and genres.
-- **Sound Effects**: Future updates will incorporate sound effects and background music to enhance the gameplay experience.
+Animania is currently hosted on GitHub Pages, a static site hosting service.
+The site is automatically updated with each commit to the GitHub repository. [here](https://makiaveli1.github.io/Animania/).

 ## Credits